lsst-tstn/tstn-010/index.rst

 .. note::

     Ideally, example notebooks would also have a sort of testing to ensure functionality remains over time.
+DM is working on a solution but it would mandate the notebooks can be run on the LSP.
+If we can make the notebooks run on the ncsa-integration-teststand then hopefully this same test method can be applied.

 It is understood that the practice of storing notebooks, particularly the personal notebooks, will not scale into commissioning.
 It is anticipated that this repo will split